 Tammy HollingsworthViola Classroom Directress

-Tammy Hollingsworth has been with Northwest Montessori since 2004 & has been the back bone to the preschool.
-She is an internationally recognised Montessori Directress with over 28 years of experience working in Montessori.
+Tammy Hollingsworth is an internationally recognised Montessori Directress with over 28 years of experience working in Montessori.
 Tammy previously ran her own Montessori Centre in South Africa before pursuing her early childhood career in Melbourne.
 Tammy's qualification consist of an Association Montessori Internationale (AMI) Diploma in Montessori & a Graduate Diploma in Education -Early Childhood.
 Tammy’s consistent calm & commitment to the children has supported families & colleagues throughout her years at Northwest Montessori.

 Jayanthi UdugamaVerde Classroom Directress

-Jayanthi has been a Montessori Directress for 33 years & is a highly qualified in the education field.
-She has been with Northwest Montessori since 2011 & has a Bachelor of Teaching (Early Childhood) & a Diploma in Montessori.
+Jayanthi has been a Montessori Directress for 33 years & has a Bachelor of Teaching (Early Childhood), a Diploma in Montessori and a Post Graduate Diploma in Early Childhood Studies from Melbourne University.
 She is a strong advocate of Montessori & believes that with proper guidance & encouragement children will develop into confident & motivated learners.

 Radisha has over 14 years experience in Montessori teaching.
 Radisha was selected to migrate to the USA where she had the opportunity to work in a leading Montessori School for 3 years working with children from ages 2 to 5.
 She also has a family run Montessori Centre currently operating in Sri Lanka.
-She has recently completed her Diploma of Early Childhood Education & Care & has an Association Montessori Internationale (AMI) Diploma in Montessori.
-Radisha commenced employment with Northwest Montessori in 2015
+She has Diploma of Early Childhood Education & Care, has an Association Montessori Internationale (AMI) Diploma in Montessori and is completing her Bachelor of Education (Early Childhood).

 Dil WanigatungaGiallo Classroom Educator

-Dil has over 7 years experience in teaching & has been with Northwest Montessori since 2014.
-Dil has holds a Diploma of Early Childhood Education & Care & a Diploma in Montessori.
+Dil has over 10 years experience in teaching & holds a Diploma of Early Childhood Education & Care & a Diploma in Montessori.
 She plays an integral role in supporting all the Essendon Educators.

 Harjot KaurEarly Childhood Teacher